pimatic/homeduino/README.md

 Commands
 --------

-All commands send to homeduino are accepted with `ACK` or rejected with `ERR`. homeduino prints an `ready` message on serial port open if it is ready to receive commands.
+All commands sent to homeduino are accepted with `ACK` or rejected with `ERR`.
+Homeduino prints an `ready` message on serial port open if it is ready to receive commands.

 ### PING